Share

 If you travel a lot, visit local fragrance stores, and ask if they have a vintage section.

-Most importantly, realize part of the fun with buying vintage fragrance can be the chase!
+Most importantly, realize that part of the fun of buying vintage fragrance can be the chase!